 A false positive is like a false alarm; your house alarm is triggered and there is no burglar.
 In web application security a false positive is when a web application security scanner indicates that there is a vulnerability on your website, such as SQL Injection, but in reality, it is not.

 Web security experts and penetration testers use automated web application security scanners to ease the penetration testing process, such as ensure that all of the web application's attack surfaces are tested properly in a fashionable amount of time.
 Though automated tools can also introduce some problems as well, as explained in this post.

-Web application security scanners are known to report false positives, hence a web application penetration test consumes a considerable amount of time because the penetration testers has to go through all the reported vulnerabilities and manually verify them by trying to exploit them.
+Web application security scanners are known to report false positives, hence a web application penetration test consumes a considerable amount of time because the penetration testers have to go through all the reported vulnerabilities and manually verify them by trying to exploit them.
 Because of this lengthy process, web application security is unaffordable for many businesses.
 But costs are not the only problem false positives create.

 By nature, we humans tend to start ignoring false alarms rather quickly.
 Penetration testers are doing the same in a web application penetration tests.
 For example, if a web application security scanner detects 200 cross-site scripting vulnerabilities, if the first 20 variants are false positives the penetration tester assumes that all the others are false positives as well, and ignores all the rest.
 By doing so, there are chances that real web application vulnerabilities are left undetected.